 Infant Shoe Size Chart

-Shoe sizes for infants are designed for the little ones with an approximate age of 2-12 mos.
-The infant shoe size chart by age below helps you to find the perfect fit.
+For the most part, infant shoes sizes are intended for little ones between the approximate ages of 2 and 12 months.
+The infant shoe sizes chart by age below will guide you to the perfect fit.

 |Age of Infant||US Shoe Size||Foot length (inches)|